-How else does your project responds to the need you’ve identified?
+How else does your project respond to the need you’ve identified?
 Your service may be highly flexible or link up with other service-providers.
 But be realistic.

 Evidence of sound execution

-You need to show the fund-provider that you have sound management, clear outcomes for your project and that you can deliver a value-for-money project.
+You need to show the fund-provider that you have sound management, clear outcomes for your project, and you can deliver a value-for-money project.

 Clearly define how you’ll develop, deliver, manage and monitor (assess/gather stats for) your project/service – include how you’ll engage with local community/stakeholders.
 Mention other businesses or NFPs you’re working with, or who will benefit from the project.

 Show your people and organisation’s capacity to deliver the project based on planning for it the experience you have.
 Include your risk management strategies.
 Pinpoint innovative aspects of the project too.
 Again, be realistic.

 Grant providers tell me applications commonly fall down because they don’t have clear individual costs within their budget.
 You’ve done all the hard yards, why miss out on a grant simply because you didn’t take a minute to check what an item would cost or make sure a quote is competitive.